gautamsingh139/TechnoHacks_EduTech_August_Task1_Calculator/README.md

-# CODSOFT
+# Task1_Calculator
-Task3 consist of Calculator which is made using HTML,CSS and JavaScript.
+Task1 consist of Calculator which is made using HTML,CSS and JavaScript.